patrick-melo/myipc.io/README.md

 You will also need a copy of `react/src/config.dev.js` and `react/src/config.prd.js`.
 These are not part of the repo because they the `IPCDB_WEB3_PROVIDER` and the db password to prd.

 ## Docker Quickstart
+Don't try to open the site until these steps are completed else the node server will terminate.
 Follow these instructions to get started:

     git clone git@github.com:patrick-melo/myipc.git
     cd myipc.io